Covid 19 referral Information

 PCDPs will remain in touch with the person and their family from initial diagnosis until the person passes away.

 PCDPs come from a range of background and each is an expert in dementia care.
 With their specialist knowledge they can quickly problem solve and put solutions in place for people thereby avoiding crisis’s, preventing admissions to care homes or a hospital.
 No-one is discharged from the PCDP case load – their support continues throughout the person’s journey.

-The PCDPs also have a role to play in raising awareness of dementia in the community – which can been seen in more detail in the above film.
+The PCDPs also have a role to play in raising awareness of dementia in the community.
 One of the practitioners has been working with students from Penair School to create life story books.